splinesreticulating/WellSaid/README.md

 ### Common Issues

 - **0 Messages Found**: Open the Messages app on your Mac and sign in if you haven't already.
 Summaries and replies will be available once you've signed in and your contact has sent at least one message.
-- **Messages Not Loading**: Ensure you've set the correct `CONTACT_PHONE` in your `.env` file.
+- **Messages Not Loading**: Ensure you've set the correct phone number for your contact in Settings
 - **Permission Issues**: WellSaid needs access to your Messages database.
-Make sure Terminal/your editor has Full Disk Access in System Preferences > Security & Privacy.
+Make sure your terminal and/or editor app has Full Disk Access in System Preferences > Security & Privacy.
 - **Go Button Disabled**: Conversation summaries are only available when your contact has responded in the selected time frame.

 ## Acknowledgements